 Our international programme of cinema screenings now involves cinemas in the UK, continental Europe, North America, India, Japan, Australia and New Zealand.

 Our sound archive is a treasure house of recordings that now goes back 50 years.
 To release some of these archive tapes to a wider public, along with more recent recordings, we launched our own independent CD label in 2007.
-We plan to release at least one historic and one modern recording each year.
-All CDs on The Glyndebourne Label are available on-line from the Glyndebourne Shop.
+All CDs on the Glyndebourne label are available on-line from the Glyndebourne Shop.

 Another way we share our work is through hiring-out our productions to other opera houses around the world: in 2009 we sent out productions to Berlin, Bordeaux, Copenhagen, Houston and Valencia.

 “It’s all about company sponsorship and corporate hospitality”